 Note: Optimum corrosion resistance is achieved in the annealed condition.
 Not suitable for use with linear ball bushings; please use ceramic bearings.

-As well as standard cut to length shafting, Automotion can offer many specials including imperial shafts, different tolerances and non-standard diameters.
+As well as standard cut to length shafting, Automotion Components can offer many specials including imperial shafts, different tolerances and non-standard diameters.

 We can also machine shafts to your requirements so if you have a specific requirement, please contact our Sales team.
 Below are examples of just some of the machining we can do to shafting on a quick turnaround.